errisnil/architect/README.md

 # Structure

-Basis a config file (sample: `extras/test_config.toml`) it guides one through the process of running migrations for a database.
+Basis a config file ([sample](https://github.com/errisnil/architect/blob/main/extras/test_config.toml)) it guides one through the process of running migrations for a database.

 A default table called `schema_migrations` is created in the database configured.
 This